 It's the mind of your child we're talking about here... and you know how great the church is at indoctrination and brainwashing.
 That is the fact that makes a church the most frightening place on the planet for our children's minds.
 The insidiousness aimed at the sweet, sweet hearts of our children.

 Nothing I or anyone can write can address every possible scenario so I'll have to speak in generalities.
 But I stand by these words regardless of age, race, religion, etc...any characteristic.

 Does Grandma have any rights here?
 Of course not, though we love our family members and we want to preserve our relationships as much as possible.
 The problem is that when religion is added to the mix religion causes our family members to lose perspective.
 They lose their ability to think, our beloved relatives.
 Their fear and emotions get extraordinarily twisted and our loved ones get mired and inflexible in their dogma.

-You want to be nice, but the cost is simply too high.
+You want to be nice, who doesn't want to be nice?, but the cost is simply too high.

 The church has set up an us vs. them paradigm and your beloved mother or father is, in their mind, fighting the good fight for their deity.
 It's extremely painful in the family dynamic, and a middle ground doesn't exist, sorry.
 I wish there was a compromise.

 Let The Kids Decide

 YES, let them decide... once they have the ability to recognize propaganda, false claims, logical fallacies, a general appreciation of basic science principles, and as soon as your family has had MANY conversations about religions and deities and our country's culture of religion.
 Otherwise your children might be attracted to the sweetness and treacle that is designed to appeal to good and sweet children who mean well and who want to do the right thing.